Broadway Bridges’ goal is straightforward: Give every New York City public high school student the chance to see a Broadway show before graduation.

 Support Broadway Bridges

-Make a tax-deductible contribution via Just Give to The Broadway League Foundation in support of Broadway Bridges.
+We welcome all tax-deductible contributions to The Broadway League Foundation in support of Broadway Bridges.

 The Broadway League